chudley/manatee/docs/working-on-manatee.md

 ensure that PostgreSQL is also stopped when sitter is.
 If in doubt, `pkill postgres` will ensure that all instances of PostgreSQL are stopped.

-Similarly, to run the backupserver, use:
+Similarly, to run a backupserver for each peer in the cluster, use:

     # seq 1 3 | while read peer; do node --abort-on-uncaught-exception \
         backupserver.js -f devconfs/sitter$peer/backupserver.json \